 Much of our hard-earned savings would have to go toward getting the equipment that Milda needed to grow and play comfortably.
 It seemed like owning a home would never be possible.

 When we heard about Habitat’s homeownership program, we knew it would be just the little support we needed to stand on our own, and we needed to get out of the house we were living in because it was not wheelchair accessible.
 It was amazing when we met with Habitat, they told us they could help with our accessibility needs for Milda and could give us a chair lift as well.

 We still remember the day we received the life-changing phone call.
 We had been accepted to become Habitat homeowners!

 Knowing that our family will be safe, we never have to be apart again, and our kids will have the freedom to live their lives with security, means the world to us.
 So, thank you so much for helping our family, our lives will be forever changed!”

 We always have an opportunity to help someone like Ta and Sah Blu’s family.
 There are many low-income families in Saskatchewan that are in need of a safe, decent and affordable place to call home.
-The goal is to set these families up with a chance at homeownership in hopes that this will help their children be successful in their journey through life.
+The goal is to set these families up with a chance at affordable housing in Regina and around Saskatchewan in hopes that this will help their children be successful in their journey through life.